oskariorg/oskari-frontend/api/mapping/mapmodule/request/rearrangeselectedmaplayerrequest.md

 ## Description

-Requests a map layer position to be changed on a map.
+Requests order of a map layer to be changed in relation to other layers on the map.

 ## Parameters